cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 }
 ```

-If you don't want to use the `kotlin-test` package, you can still define your own assert* wrappers that delegates to the JUnit functions:
+If you don't want to use the `kotlin-test` package, you can still define your own assert* wrappers that delegate to the JUnit functions:

 ```kotlin
 fun assertNotNull(actual: Any?) {